JR1811/PulchraOccultorum/README.md

 - Unicycle movement is unforgiving for beginners and may have unexpected velocity changes underwater or when rolling down small slopes
 - Whip Item applies passive mob frenzy not as planned and turns the item around in the hand wrongly when used
-- Spotlight lamp block screen doesn't save handle position.
-So when reopening the screen, the new rotation might not be as expected
-- Spotlight lamp block doesn't keep rotating if the screen is closed
 - ...

 ## Originally Planned content